juliancoffee/larta/README.md

 # Larta

-A simple utility to get the prompt.
+A simple utility to get the prompt.<br>

 ## Install
 Installing to your `$CARGO_HOME/bin` (in Linux by default is is `$HOME/.cargo/bin`)